A four week itinerary in Yucatán, Mexico

 Days 6 to 8 Valladolid

-Returning to the mainland, it was a three hour drive south and then west to Valladolid.
+Returning to the mainland, it was a three hour drive south and west to Valladolid.
 This busy regional town is a perfect jumping off point for visiting the most famous Mayan temple on the Yucatán peninsula: Chichen itza.

 We'd probably stay one night less next time.
 There's not a huge amount else to do in the town.
-It does have an interesting old monastery and some great vegan and vegetarian restaurants something which is quite unusual for this part of Mexico.
+It does have an interesting old monastery and some great vegan and vegetarian restaurants - something which is quite unusual for this part of Mexico.

 Chichenitza is a 40 minute drive away.
 It gets over 2 million visitors a year.
 The park opens at 8am and it makes sense to get there as early as you can.